Smile-SA/odoo_addons/README.md

 * **0.3.dev** (unreleased yet)
   * Only remove lines when they are explicitely deleted by the user.
+  * Fix JavaScript grand total and column total on line deletion.

 * **0.2** (2011-12-15)
   * First open-source public release